 REIA Membership and relevant state qualifications and;

 Operates with integrity;

 Do Buyers Agents charge a fee?

 Yes.
 Buyers Agents are professional, educated, experienced and licensed agents who charge a fee.
-Buyers Agents are often specialists in their field with professional business connections to other real estate professionals that can speed up the buying or selling process.
+Buyers Agents are often specialists in their field with professional business connections to other real estate professionals that can speed up & enable the buying or selling process.
 Fees cover but are not limited to the following:

 Attendance at OFI (open for inspections);

 Organising & attending pest & building inspections